louisamurray/gatsby-gitbook-starter/content/exportDocs.md

 ## Process Flow - Electronic Certification

 1. Receive the request for electronic export documentation from the customer
-2. Verify that the template has been filled out correctly
+2. Log in to essCert and verify that the template has been filled out correctly
-3. Issue a certificate number
-4. Electronically sign and stamp the document
+3. Electronically sign and stamp the document
-5. Email an electronic copy to the customer
-6. Create and issue an invoice
-7. Store an electronic copy in a secure location
-8. End of Export Document Certification Process
+4. End of Export Document Certification Process

 ## Process Flow - Wet-Stamp Certification

-1. Receive the request for wet-stamp export documentation from the customer
+1. Request received from Customer for Export Documentation.
-2. Verify that the template has been filled out correctly
+2. Verify that template has been filled out correctly.
+A guide can be found here.
-3. Issue a certificate number
+3. Issue Certificate Number.
+Numbers are found at \Documents - Admin\Certifications.
-4. Wet-stamp and sign the document in blue ink
+4. Stamp and sign document in BLUE ink.
-5. Scan and email an electronic copy to the customer
+5. Scan and email electronic copy to customer.
-6. Create and issue an invoice
+6. Create and issue invoice.
+GrowthZone > Contact > Billing > Add invoice. **Ensure correct item is selected, pricing is different for members vs non-members.**
-7. File the hard copy in the black expanding file next to the administration desk
+7. File hard copy in the black expanding file next to the administration desk.
-8. End of Export Document Certification Process
+8. Export Document Certification Process ends.

 ## Output